gruntjs/grunt-contrib-compass/README.md

 Type: `String|Array`

 Lets you specify which files you want to compile.
 Useful if you don't want to compile the whole folder.
 Globbing supported.
 Ignores filenames starting with underscore.
+Write as 'path/to/file.scss' regardless of sassDir setting.

 #### imagesDir